-On 28 September 2011, the Commission presented a formal proposal for an FTT in the (then) 27 Member States of the EU.
-Under the proposal, a tax would be levied at a rate of 0.1 per cent on shares and bonds, and at a rate of 0.01 per cent on derivative contracts.
-Currently, 10 Member States continue to participate in the enhanced cooperation procedure in the area of the FTT.
-The ECOFIN Report to the European Council on tax issues dated 7 June 2019205 noted that there are discussions on an FTT based on the French model of the tax.
-A significant amount of further work is required and, at this stage, it is not clear when (or, indeed, if) agreement on the FTT can be reached.
+On 28 September 2011, the Commission presented a formal proposal for a financial transaction tax (FTT) to be levied at a rate of 0.1 per cent on transactions in shares and bonds, and at a rate of 0.01 per cent on derivative contracts.
+It appears that 10 Member States continue to work towards the introduction of an FTT through the enhanced cooperation procedure,207 but significant further work is required, and it is not clear when (or, indeed, if) agreement on the FTT can be reached.

 XV SUSTAINABLE FINANCE

-- the development of an EU taxonomy for climate change and environmentally and socially sustainable activities to be able to accurately assess financial products;
+- the development of an EU taxonomy for climate change and environmentally and socially sustainable activities to be able to accurately assess financial products (the Taxonomy Regulation);

-- creation of a new category of benchmarks to help investors compare the carbon footprint of their investments; and
+- creation of a new category of benchmarks to help investors compare the carbon footprint of their investments (the Low Carbon Benchmark Regulation); and

-- disclosure requirements and integration of ESG in investment decisions.209
+- disclosure requirements and integration of ESG in investment decisions (the Disclosure Regulation).

 1 Nick Bonsall is a partner at Slaughter and May.
-The author would like to thank Chris Hurn, Tanja Velling and Jack Hull for their assistance in preparing this chapter.
+The author would like to thank Chris Hurn and Tanja Velling for their assistance in preparing this chapter.

 2 The EEA comprises the Member States of the EU and Iceland, Liechtenstein and Norway.
 Many European directives are extended to the non-EU Member States of the EEA by virtue of the Agreement on the European Economic Area, which came into force on 1 January 1994.
 New rules are adapted or extended to the EEA by decisions of the EU/EEA Joint Committee.
 EEA Member States outside the EU are informed of legislative proposals, but they do not have a formal role in shaping policy.